Recognizing the signs

 - experiencing blackouts, or periods of time when you can’t remember what you did, where you were, or who you were with

-You may also experience physical symptoms (known as “withdrawal”) when you’re unable to drink.
-These symptoms are signs of a physical addiction, when your body feels it’s unable to act and function as it should without the alcohol.
-These symptoms include:
+Physical symptoms may occur when the person is unable to drink.
+This is known as withdrawal.
+These symptoms are signs of a physical addiction.
+The body feels it’s unable to act and function as it should without the alcohol.
+Withdrawal symptoms may include:

-Alcohol abuse is different from alcoholism.
-People who abuse alcohol but are not physically addicted may experience the same signs and symptoms as people who have alcoholism.
-But people who abuse alcohol often don’t have the same cravings or need to drink that a person with alcoholism does.
+Alcohol abuse is different from AUD, which has been considered to be the more “severe” of the two conditions.
+People who abuse alcohol but aren’t physically addicted may experience the same signs and symptoms as people who have AUD.
+But people who abuse alcohol often don’t have the same cravings or need to drink that a person with AUD does.
 Instead, a person who abuses alcohol isn’t able to control their drinking when they do drink.

-Alcohol abuse is a less serious issue when compared with alcoholism.
-At the same time, it can come with many health complications and can lead to alcoholism if it’s not treated.
+Alcohol abuse can come with many health complications and can lead to AUD if it’s not treated.

-There is no simple diagnostic test to confirm an alcohol addiction.
+There’s no simple diagnostic test to confirm AUD.
 Rather, addiction is a diagnosis of exclusion.
-When all behaviors and health problems are taken into consideration, your doctor may determine that your drinking is in fact an addiction.
+When all behaviors and health problems are taken into consideration, a doctor may determine that the drinking is in fact an addiction.